Back to GANs Hub

 Weight Initialization

-Both architectures use custom weight initialization drawn from $\mathcal{N}(0, 0.02)$.
-The DCGAN paper found this essential for stable convergence.
-Without it, the networks can fall into degenerate modes within the first few epochs.
+All weights are initialized from $\mathcal{N}(0, 0.02)$.
+The DCGAN paper found this necessary for stable convergence --- without it, training can collapse within the first few epochs.

 def weights_init(m):